Barakamon

+(ばらかもん, Barakamon) is a Japanese manga series written and illustrated by Satsuki Yoshino.
+The story follows Seishu Handa, a calligrapher who moves to the remote Gotō Islands off the western coast of Kyūshū, and his various interactions with the people of the island.
+The manga started with three one-shots published in Square Enix's Gangan Powered magazine from February 2008 to February 2009, and began serialization on the Gangan Online website on the same month; it was also serialized in parallel in the Monthly Shōnen Gangan magazine from July 2014 and finished in December 2018; it resumed for a limited time in the magazine from April to September 2023.
+Its chapters were collected in 19 tankōbon volumes.

+A 12-episode anime television series adaptation, produced by Kinema Citrus, aired from July to September 2014.
+An 11-episode television drama adaptation by Kyodo Television aired from July to September 2023.
+A spin-off manga series, titled Handa-kun, was serialized in Monthly Shōnen Gangan from October 2013 to September 2016.
+The spin-off received 12-episode anime television series adaptation by Diomedéa, aired from July to September 2016.

+In North America, both the original manga and the spin-off have been licensed by Yen Press.
+The anime adaptations of both works have been licensed by Funimation (later Crunchyroll).

 Plot

 Seishu Handa is a professional calligrapher, despite his young age.
 When the elderly curator of an exhibition criticizes his calligraphy for being too unoriginal ("like a textbook"), Seishu gets angry and punches him.
 Because of this, his father sends him off for a retreat on Goto Island, near Kyushu.
 There, he meets the colorful villagers, interacts with them, and begins to find his own style.

 The title of the series means "energetic/cheerful one" in the local provincial Goto Islands' dialect.
 The first episode is also called "Barakakodon/ばらかこどん" which means "energetic/cheerful kid", which refers to Naru Kotoishi, a very hyperactive kid that comes into Handa's life.

-The story of prequel spin-off Handa-kun is about the hilarious high school days of the calligraphy genius, Seishu Handa, who was also protagonist of Barakamon.
+The prequel spin-off Handa-kun is about Seishu Handa's high school days, six years prior to the events of Barakamon.